xn-projects/financial_dashboard/docs/technical_details.md

 - Alternative data pipelines
 - New dashboard views or analytic layers

-The separation of **data → API → visualization** allows the system to scale without major refactoring.
+The separation of **data → API → visualization** allows the system to scale without significant code changes.